languephone/ASCII-Art/README.md

 # ASCII Webcam

 Converts a live video feed from a built-in or connected camera into ASCII art.
-On-screen UI options allow for the use of different ASII character sets, changes to the font size, and changes to the contrast ratio.
+On-screen UI options allow for the use of different ASCII character sets, changes to the font size, and changes to the contrast ratio.

 ## Technologies Used
 - Python